“The gladdest moment in human life, me thinks, is a departure into unknown lands.” – Sir Richard Francis Burton

 Off the island of Khao PhingKan lies the limestone karst of Ko Ta Pu, popularly known as James Bond island for being featured in the Bond movies.
 Take a ferry or for a more thrilling and quicker experience, a speed boat ride and visit Phang Nga Bay along with several islands such as Panak, James Bond, Panyee, Hong, Naka Noi etc.

 Explore the caves, mangrove forests, limestone cliffs, and try to spot wild monkeys and birds.
 You can enjoy swimming in the lagoon, go on canoe rides and eat delectable local food at one of the villages or on board your boat.
+Choose a Thailand group tour if you’d like to visit with an expert.

 Experience rich marine life in Koh Tao Island